SaltaIT/eyp-iptables/README.md

 ## Overview

-iptables basic management
+iptables management

 ## Module Description

 This module is intended to manage IPv4 and IPv6 iptables rules

-To be able to manage logrotate files it needs **eyp-logrotate**
+To be able to manage logrotate files it needs **eyp-logrotate** module installed.
+This module is not installed as a dependency

 ## Setup